I recently returned home from Italy

 Despite the fact that I’m a year and a half older than I was when I last ran that route,

 In fact, I’m currently running faster than I have in my life (and I started running in college).
 How can that be possible?
-It’s not because I’m gifted or special in any way.
+It’s not because I’m gifted or special.
 In fact running has always been, and continues to be, very challenging for me.

 Here’s how I’m still improving: